The Detective Club

 What happens each week?

-A sealed case file lands on the table: evidence, suspects and a witness to cross-question.
-The children work in teams, weigh the clues, do the maths a case needs and defend a verdict out loud.
+A sealed case file lands on the table and the children work in teams to crack it: weighing the clues, doing the maths a case needs, and defending a verdict out loud.
 Ages 8 to 12.

 What is my child actually learning?